datagouv/datagouvfr_data_pipelines/verticales/simplifions/README.md

 ## What the simplifions DAG does

-The `SimplifionsManager` has 3 main functions called by the DAG

 ### 1. Get the data from grist

-Fetch data from grist tables.
+The `GristV2Manager` : Fetch data from grist tables `Solutions` and `Cas d'usages`, and the 4 tables of filters.
-Fetch their sub-data too when needed.

 ### 2. Create and update simplifions topics

-Create `cas d'usages` and `solutions` topics from the fetched data.
+The `TopicV2Manager` :  Create or update (if changes detected) `cas d'usages` and `solutions` topics from the fetched data.
 Create the tags for the filters.

-### 3. Update the references between simplifions topics

-Because we need all simplifions topics to be created before in order to be able to update all references, we have this third task separated from the second task.

 ## Tests